The Essential Guide to Visiting Lake Tahoe in Winter

 Not quite what you’re looking for?
 Click here to browse other options near Lake Tahoe!

 Whether you’re looking to hit the mountain and spend all day in the snow, or looking to get cozy with a drink and a book by the fireplace, Lake Tahoe is the perfect spot for a winter vacation.
-There are tons of things to do in Tahoe in winter and the snow-covered landscape is truly breathtaking.
+There are tons of things to do in the winter and the snow-covered landscape is truly breathtaking.
 We hope this guide will help you make the most of your winter in Tahoe!

 Are you planning a winter trip to Lake Tahoe?
 Have any questions about visiting?
 Let us know in the comments!